rOpenSpain/enseResp/README.md

 ```

 ## Load main datasets

+This package contains surveys formatted to be convenient for being
+accessed and analysed.
+The current version of the package is composed of
+the following datsets:

+  - `adults_19`: Dataset for adults survey for 2017/19
+  - `children_19`: Dataset for children survey for 2017/19
+  - `household_19`: Dataset for household survey for 2017/19
+  - `adults_12`: Dataset for adults survey for 2011/12
+  - `children_12`: Dataset for children survey for 2011/12
+  - `household_12`: Dataset for household survey for 2011/12

 This is a basic example of how to obtain a dataset.
 For example, the
 survey of adults corresponding to 2017-19 survey.